The Secret Agent (2025 film): Filming

-Additional scenes were shot in São Paulo, featuring Euclides and Bobbi characters.
+Additional scenes featuring Diógenes and Leone's characters were filmed in São Paulo.
 Principal photography wrapped by late August 2024.
 Pick-up scenes were shot in Brasilia in December 2024.

 Mendonça Filho and his long-time partner Emilie Lesclaux produced the film through their film company CinemaScópio.
 The film also marks Russian-French cinematographer Evgenia Alexandrova's first collaboration with the filmmaker, who shot the film with Panavision anamorphic lenses and vintage camera equipment, aiming to replicate the visual style of the 1970s movies.